lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 [fig:plotmarkers]

-The defualt colours for plotting have been defined so as to enable to differenciate up to 30 classes.
+The default colours for plotting have been defined so as to enable the differentiation of up to 30 classes.
 If more are provided, different character symbols (circles, squares, ... and empty and solid symbols) are used.
 The colours and the default plotting characters (solid dots for the markers and empty circles for the features of unknown localisation) can of course be changed, as described in the `setStockcol` manual page.

-As demonstrated in @hyper and illustrated in the PCA plot above, the Golgi apparatus proteins (dark brown) display a dynamic pattern, noting sets of Golgi marker proteins that are distributed amongst other subcellular structures, an observation supported by microscopy.
-As such, we are going to reset the annotation of Golgi markers to unknown using the `fDataTounknown` function.
+As demonstrated in @hyper and illustrated in the PCA plot (Figure [fig:plotmarkers]), the Golgi apparatus proteins (dark brown) display a dynamic pattern, noting sets of Golgi marker proteins that are distributed amongst other subcellular structures, an observation supported by microscopy.
+As such, we are going to reset the annotation of Golgi markers to unknown using the `fDataToUnknown` function.
 It is often used to replace empty strings (``) or missing values in the markers definition to a common definition of *unknown* localisation.

 `        `\